LuigiVan01/AutoTrasmission_CruiseControl/README.md

 - **Acceleration Test**: Tests the vehicle's acceleration capabilities using a sophisticated gear shifting strategy to optimize power usage.

 ## Codes
-final.slx is the simulink model on which all the test have been carried out.
+`final.slx` is the simulink model on which all the tests have been carried out.
 It is possible to change the configuration by using the driver interface block.
-Remember to run vehicle_param.m before launching the simulink.
+Remember to run `vehicle_params.m` before launching the simulink.